AMVezz/CYA-2/README.md

 - **Short‑term (within one year):**
   - Identify 2‑3 WSU research labs whose topics excite me (e.g., cybersecurity, networking, data science) and reach out to faculty mentors.
   - Start contributing to a beginner‑friendly open source project by working on documentation or small issues.
-Start by exploring projects I use and scanning their `/contribute` pages for beginner issues【689267804346518†L304-L326】.
+Start by exploring projects I use and scanning their `/contribute` pages for beginner issues.
-  - Apply for summer 2027 internships at tech companies; begin early, self‑assess my skills and build side projects【841212808208285†L128-L144】.
+  - Apply for summer 2027 internships at tech companies; begin early, self‑assess my skills and build side projects.

 - **Long‑term (3–5 years):**
   - Earn a full‑time position in research and development or cybersecurity after graduation.
 Experience in labs and open source will build the technical expertise and portfolio necessary for these roles.
   - Continue contributing to open source communities and mentor others.
-Open source work helps build a public reputation and develop leadership skills【689267804346518†L67-L83】.
+Open source work helps build a public reputation and develop leadership skills.

 See the accompanying documents in this repository for more detail on how I plan to achieve these goals and reflect on the process.